rhildred/ranalyze/README.md

 ![differences](readmeimages/diff.png)

 ranalyze is meant as a tool to highlight files that need further interpretation.
 Examining the diff is the only way to know if files truly had the same ancestor.
-Please create an issue if you have one, but also if you would like to communicate further about this.
+Please create an issue if you have one.
+I also added discussions to this repository if you would like to communicate further about this but don't have a specific issue.